samsonajulor/micro-apis/node apps/blogger/README.md

 1. sync with the post and comments services to get all posts and comments on initializing the service
 2. or get all comments and posts directly from the respective databases.
 3. or the event bus stores events internally in a database and sends them to the query service anytime it comes back online.

+### types of services
+1. cluster ip: this sets up an easy-to-remember url to access a pod.
+It onlu exposes pods to other pods in the cluster

+2. Node port: This makes the pod accessible from outside the cluster.
+It is used during development

+3. Load Balancer: It makes the pod accessible from outside the cluster.
+It is used in production.

+4. External Name: It redirects an in-cluster request to a CNAME url.